top of page

 WESTIMINSTER ACADEMY PITCHES IN

-in 2019 Global Spokes worked in partnership with The Global Village Project and Westminster Academy to design a project between the two schools.
+In 2019 Global Spokes worked in partnership with The Global Village Project and Westminster Academy to design a project between the two schools.

 Bike Fixing